 The definition, as it is common in mathematics, is very technical.
-Nevertheless, we will explain what it means in layperson's (and less accurate) terms so that even if you don't have a strong mathematical background, everything will make sense for you.
+Nevertheless, we will explain what it means in layperson's (and less accurate) terms so that, even if you don't have a strong mathematical background, everything will make sense to you.

-One definition of he cross product, also called vector product is:
+One definition of the cross product, also called vector product is: